JohnTheNerd/WOLRelay/README.md

     - Returns HTTP 400 if the MAC address does not exist in our ARP table.

     - Returns HTTP 204 if we still don't know what the IP address is.

+- `/update` (POST)

+    - If `mac` is defined in the JSON body, updates the ARP table for that entry.
+If not, updates the entire ARP table.
+Afterwards, returns the entire ARP table.

+    - Returns HTTP 501 if ARP scanning is disabled in the configuration file.

+    - Returns HTTP 400 if the MAC address provided does not exist in our ARP table.

 - `/wake` (POST)